 How to enhance your Chardonnay experience?

 Like all white wines, Chardonnay should also be served slightly chilled.
 Otherwise, you can have a glass of muddled alcohol instead of exquisite wine, yet if too cold, all the flavors come muted.
 You don’t want any of it.

 You can make the most out of this wine if you place the bottle of Chardonnay for two hours in the refrigerator or in an ice-water bath for half an hour.
 If you don’t finish the bottle, replace the cork and stick (find out how to get a cork out properly) it back in the fridge.
-The flavors will stay fresh only for 2–4 days, after its use will only be good for cooking.
+The flavours will stay fresh only for 2–4 days after its use will only be good for cooking.

 Choose organic and natural

 Opt for organic wine.
 Natural and organically produced wines have more remembering flavour and a whole palette of wine health benefits that will not only enhance your meal but your whole body.
 Use the opportunity to learn more about pet nat wine, low histamine wine as well as sulphate free wine.

 Any time you are in a restaurant and not sure which wine to go with, take this one rule of thumb – pair the Chardonnay with anything you might put butter on.